 - In The Goon Show episode "The Childe Harold Rewarde," Grytpype-Thynne and Moriarty reduce Seagoon to liquid in a steam-bath and trap him in a bottle.
 They then threaten to drink him as part of an extortion scheme.
 Because this is The Goon Show, Seagoon begged the audience for help from within his bottle.

-- Dungeons & Dragons: The spell "infaillible servant" from the book Exemplar of Evil can turn a creature into a foul sludge if it is slain or captured, making impossible to interrogate or resurrect it.
-Note that this spell is cast solely on a willing subject.
+- Dungeons & Dragons: The spell "Infallible Servant" from the book Exemplar of Evil can turn a creature into a foul sludge if slain or captured, making it impossible to interrogate or resurrect.
+Note that this spell is mostly cast on willing subjects.

 - In BIONICLE, it is implied that Zaktan may have done something like this to a Toa of Plasma, since the only sign of him left was an orange puddle, although it's still ambiguous as to what actually happened in that room.
 Tahu also partly melts Nektann using his heat powers in self-defense, but manages to avoid killing him.